PoorHttp/PoorWSGI/doc/documentation.rst

     def test_varargs(req, *args):
         return "All input variables from url path: %s" % str(req.groups)

-Regular expression routes as like static routes could be set with Application.route or Application.set_route methods.
-But internaly Application.regular_route or Application.set_regular_route is call.
-Same situation is with Application.pop_route and Application.pop_regular_route.
+Regular expression routes, like static routes, can be set with Application.route or Application.set_route methods.
+Internally, however, Application.regular_route or Application.set_regular_route is called.
+The same situation applies to Application.pop_route and Application.pop_regular_route.

 Other handlers
 --------------

 Default handler
 ~~~~~~~~~~~~~~~
-If no route is match, there are two ways which could occur.
-First is call
+If no route matches, two scenarios can occur.
+The first is to call the default
-default handler if method match of course.
-Default handler is set with default
+handler if the method matches.
+The default handler is set with the default
-Application.decorator or Application.set_default method.
-Parameter is only
+Application decorator or Application.set_default method.
+The parameter is only
-method which is default in METHOD_HEAD | METHOD_GET too.
-Instead of route
+the method, which also defaults to METHOD_HEAD | METHOD_GET.
+Unlike route
-handlers, when method does not match, 404 error was returned.
+handlers, when the method does not match, a 404 error is returned.

-So default handler is fallback with ``r'/.*'`` regular expression.
-For example,
+So the default handler is a fallback with the ``r'/.*'`` regular expression.
+For
-you can use is for any OPTIONS method.
+example, you can use it for any OPTIONS method.

 .. code:: python